nymous/dotfiles/softwares.md

 - `efibootmgr`: to choose which OS to boot next (`sudo efibootmgr -n 0000` to set (n)ext boot to the first entry)
 - `fasd`: to jump to frequently used folders with `z` (use with the `fasd` ZSH plugin)
 - `feh`: image viewer and used to set the background with Variety
+- `file-roller`: to view, create and extract archives (with `thunar-archive-plugin` to create from Thunar)
 - `firefox-nightly`: Firefox Nightly (gotta live on the edge!)
 - `git`: version control
 - `glances`: htop on steroids